 Are your market research methodologies stale?
 Focus groups have been around since the Mad Men era of advertising in the 1950s and 1960s.

 The mobile market research (MMR) movement is growing at an incredible adoption rate over the past 12 years.
-Drive Research talked about 4 key drivers to the growth of mobile in a prior blog.
-These drivers include faster turnaround time, access to low-cost platforms, growth in mobile device ownership, and incredible ROI.
+Drive Research talked about 4 key drivers to the growth of mobile years ago and the trend has only persisted.

 However, much of the discussion around MMR is quantitative?
 But what about qualitative?

-Enter mobile diaries.
+Mobile diaries put qualitative data in the palm of your hands.
 What is a mobile diary?
 Luckily, the name gives a big hint.

 Mobile diaries collect feedback from consumers and/or customers via a mobile format (i.e., mobile app, email, text, online forum, etc.) over a set period of time.
-Oftentimes, respondents are asked to complete a pre and post survey to measure changes before and after completing the mobile diary fieldwork.
+Oftentimes, respondents are asked to complete a pre and post-survey to measure changes before and after completing the mobile diary fieldwork.

 Mobile Diary Example #1